kometen/parse-pause/README.md

 It reads the xml-file, add `from` and `until` into a struct which is then pushed to a vector.
 This vector is traversed at the end and print json (handcoded) if chapter or part duration is satisfied.

-TODO:

-Need to split long chapters into smaller ones.